25 BEST Things to Do in Banff in Summer (2023)

 The Cave and Basin national historic site is conveniently near Banff downtown and is an excellent place to explore.

-The Canada Discovery pass gives you free access to the site.
-You will still needed to get your pass checked and get a hand stamp from the gift shop.
-Tickets can be purchased at the gift shop as well.
+The Canada Discovery pass gives you free access to the site, but you can also purchase tickets can be purchased at the gift shop.